oneupsecurity/security-findings-templates/templates/Authentication Tokens Passed In URLs.md

 # Executive Summary

 The [TKTK application name] application passes authentication tokens in URLs.
-Attackers can impersonate targeted users by obtaining their valid authentication token.
+Attackers can impersonate targeted users by obtaining their valid authentication tokens.

 # Description